Ilya114/Box64Droid/README.md

 ## Known issues

 - Error when updating Termux packages.
-Clear Termux data will help
+Clear Termux data will help.
-- "Control" tab in Start menu not open.
+- "Control" menu in Wine (in Proton 8.0-2 working fine) shows nothing.
 You can just open `control` using "Run"
 - Box64Droid can exit after start.
 This is a TFM issue, no have idea why and how to fix.

 And there are probably other issues, so feel free to open an issue.